You know you’re a hiker when…

 when you’ve weighed your fuel for your stove and know the exact burn time because you’ve timed it in your kitchen.

-when you go bed every night reading the White Mountain Guide.
+when you go bed every night reading the AT Guide.

 when you start putting every random condiment on tuna fish.